Two Spokane police officers placed on administrative leave after shooting 41-year-old man

 Officers started lifesaving efforts on Bradley before medical personnel took over, the release said.
 Bradley was taken to Providence Sacred Heart Medical Center where he was pronounced dead, court records said.

-Investigators recovered three firearms from the "immediate area where the shooting occurred," the release said.
+Investigators recovered three firearms from the "immediate area where the shooting occurred," police officials said in the news release.

-It said the two officers who fired their weapons were placed on administrative leave, which is standard in an officer-involved shooting.
-Officers were were wearing body cameras during the shooting.
+Officers were wearing body cameras during the shooting, according to the news release.

+Walker started with Spokane police in 2013 as a reserve police officer before he was hired as a full-time officer in 2016, according to a Spokane police news release.
+Walker was promoted to detective in July.

 The Spokane Independent Investigative Response Team is comprised of agencies in Spokane County, including the Washington State Patrol, Spokane Valley Police Department, Spokane County Sheriff's Office, Airway Heights Police Department and the Spokane Police Department.
 Spokane police will not be involved in the investigation.